docarray/docarray/docs/fundamentals/documentarray/matching.md

 ### Pre filtering

-Both `match` and `find` support pre-filtering by passing the `filter` argument to the function.
+Both `match` and `find` support pre-filtering by passing a `filter` argument to the method.

-Pre-filtering is an advance approximate nearest neighbors feature  that allow to efficiently retrieve the nearest vector which respect the filtering condition.
-In contrast, post-filtering in the naive approach where you first retrieve the nearest neighbors and then discard all the candidates that does not respect the filter condition.
+Pre-filtering is an advanced approximate nearest neighbors feature that allows to efficiently retrieve the nearest vectors that respect the filtering condition.

+In contrast, post-filtering in the naive approach where you first retrieve the nearest neighbors and then discard all the candidates that do not respect the filter condition.

 ````{admonition} Pre-filtering is not available for in-memory backend
 :class: caution